-Upon purchasing my first sewing machine, I made sure I know everything about it from top to bottom.
-Though sewing machine parts may look complicated at first glance, it’s really to understand what their functions are.
-Here’s a list of its key components and what they are used for.
+Sewing machine parts may look complicated, but it’s really easy to understand what their functions are.
+Here’s a list of these parts and what they are used for.

 1. Presser Foot

 The presser foot presses and holds the fabric down the feed dog.
 This gives stability while you sew.
 There should be a lever in your machine that will serve as its control.

 The position may vary depending on your sewing machine brand.
 Also, there is a wide range of presser feet types but that needs its own section.

 But to name a few, there’s zipper, satin, button stitch, and overedge foot.

 Basically, this mechanism is what feeds the material under the needle.
 These are the teeth-like metal underneath the plate.